What Is a Smart EQ?

 Where you’ll find smart EQ features

 Smart EQ shows up inside larger AI mixing suites rather than only as standalone plugins. iZotope Neutron’s EQ includes detection and masking tools, and its assistant builds EQ moves into a starting chain.
 Other mixing tools offer reference-matching EQ.
-We compare the broader options in the best AI mixing tools roundup, and cover iZotope’s specific implementation in iZotope’s AI tools explained.
+We compare the broader options in the best AI mixing tools roundup, cover iZotope’s specific implementation in iZotope’s AI tools explained, and you’ll find smart EQ alongside other instruments in our guide to the best AI plugins for music production.

 When a smart EQ genuinely helps